 5. Offering the Right Courses

-Quality schooling is necessary, but not a sufficient condition to ensure effective leadership skills.
+Quality schooling is necessary but not a sufficient condition to ensure effective leadership skills.
 Then how can you make sure that you learn to take charge?
-Well, your school can provide you as much help as you allow it to.
+Well, your school can provide you with as much help as you allow it to.

 Leaders Are Born in Schools